kgcoder/evolution-on-canvas/README.md

 The way I work with this project is I create a mess and then try to clean things up.
 So, if you see a mess, it means that I didn't have time to get rid of it yet.

 For starters, I want to create a program in which red dot chase blue dots and eat them.
 The looks of the dots won't change.
-The only thing that evolves here is there behaviour.
+The only thing that evolves here is their behaviour.